figure-io/polymer-timeseries/README.md

 <a name="evt-height"></a>
 #### 'height'

-The element emits a `height` event when the `height` attribute changes.
+The element emits a `height` event when the `height` property changes.

 ``` javascript
 el.addEventListener( 'height', function onEvent( evt ) {